RU09342-F18/milestone-1-avr-freaks/ATmega328p/README.md

 ## UART RGB LED transceiver

-I will update documentation later this week, Thank you and have a nice day
+Please refer to the AppNote in the previous directory for instructions on how to use this node.

-73, N2EEE
+Thank you and have a nice day